-The rationale for moving Grade 7 & 8 to the High School was not clear except perhaps as a mitigation strategy against the possible negative impact generated from moving all the primary grade students together to MNHS.
+The rationale for moving Grades 7 & 8 to the High School was not clear except perhaps as a mitigation strategy against the possible negative impact generated from moving all the primary grade students together to MHS.
 Some might offer that if moving the young students would create improper exposure to older High School Students, then moving only the older ones would be a compromise position.

-The numbers of students being as small as they are, there was concern that moving Grade 7& 8 to the MNHS would increase the vulnerability of the MPS by further reducing enrolment at that school.
+Due to the relatively small size of the student population, there was concern that moving Grades 7 & 8 to the MHS would increase the vulnerability of the MPS by further reducing enrolment at that school.
 The only time this recommendation would warrant serious consideration would be if the MPS would be full and needed more student space while the High School had capacity to take on more students.
-In such a
+In such a scenario, moving a few grades would alleviate the overflow in one facility while the other could absorb the surplus.
+Such is not the situation in Manitouwadge as both schools are underutilized.